-Permanent land use right and production permits were tested for impairment at CGU level which represents the explosive business conducted by Subsidiary A (as defined in note 44).
+Permanent land use right and production permits were tested for impairment at CGU level and the CGU which is included in the explosives trading and blasting services segment is conducted by Subsidiary A (as defined in note 44).
 The recoverable amount of this CGU was determined using VIU basis, which comprises cash flow projections prepared based on the financial budget approved by the management.
-The period covered by the financial budget is five years. key assumptions used in the VIU calculation of the CGU include:
+The period covered by the financial budget is five years.
+Key assumptions used in the VIU calculation of the CGU include: